 We are all aware that cancer can affect our dogs just as much as ourselves.
 Sadly it is the most common illness that dogs can die from.
 But do we know enough about another of the most common conditions ?
 Bloat, leading to a Twisted Stomach is almost as common as cancer, and the terrible results are far more rapid and imminently life threatening.

-Yet many people are not aware of this illness, and do not know the symptoms, cause, or how to help reduce the risk of this happening.
-Hopefully by reading this, we can help save our dogs from ever getting a twisted stomach (also known as Gastric dilatation volvulus), or at the very least know what to do should it happen!
+Yet many people are not aware of this illness, and do not know the signs of bloat in dogs, what can cause bloat in dogs, or how to help reduce the risk of this happening.
+Hopefully by reading this, we can lower the risk of bloat and ideally prevent bloat and help save our dogs from ever getting a twisted stomach (also known as Gastric dilatation-volvulus), or at the very least know what to do should it happen!

-Gastric dilatation-volvulus or more commonly twisted stomach, is an EXTREMELY serious life threatening condition.
-The dog’s stomach becomes overstretched, expanding to a far larger size, after which the distended stomach rotates, sometimes by as much as 360 degrees.
-This is caused by excessive gas content in the stomach due to the blockage of food.
-Once twisted, this cuts off the blood supply to the stomach and any exit for the trapped gas.
+Gastric dilatation and volvulus (gdv) or more commonly twisted stomach, is an EXTREMELY serious life threatening condition.
+The dog’s stomach wall becomes overstretched, expanding to a far larger size, after which the distended stomach rotates, sometimes by as much as 360 degrees.
+This is caused by excessive gas or fluid content in the stomach due to the blockage of food.
+Once the stomach fills with gas or fluid and becomes twisted, this cuts off the blood supply to the stomach and any exit for the trapped gas.

 This can further lead to a loss of blood supply to the heart, potential damage to the spleen and liver, followed by shock.
 It can tragically lead to death within hours, or even sooner in the worst cases.
 It is not an understatement to say that this is the most drastic condition a dog can face and one that requires RAPID emergency treatment.